SpeciesFileGroup/taxonworks_doc/docs/guide/import-and-export.md

 - Select the Preparation type for this specimen.
 You may need to add a new value to the dropdown using the New preparation type task.

 ### Darwin Core Archive (DwC-A) import
 To upload occurrence (vouchered specimen data records) data, TW offers the ability to use a DwC Archive file.
-This provides options to share data that maps to concepts (aka terms, elements, properties) in Darwin Core, but also to specific fields in TaxonWorks and to custom "Data Attribute" fields you can add, if need
+This provides options to share data that maps to concepts (aka terms, elements, properties) in Darwin Core, but also to specific fields in TaxonWorks and to custom "Data Attribute" fields you can add, if needed.

 For these **occurrence datasets** one needs to map each term to be imported.
 This next section explains the different mapping options available and steps needed to get started.

 ### Precursor steps to DwC-A import
-- For your dataset, you may need to create one or more **namespaces.** These namespaces allow TW to a) track uniqueness of each object and b) group these objects.
+- For your dataset, you may need to create one or more **namespaces.** These namespaces allow TW to
+  - track uniqueness of each object and
+  - group these objects.

   For example, in your collection of physical objects, your catalog numbers may have duplicates if your specimens have come from other instituion collections in the past.
 Creating namespaces in TW is simple to do, but spending some time on this before upload can simplify the process.
 Namespaces also need to be unique in your TW Project (first-come, first-served).
 [NEED EXAMPLES here].
-- In addition, if your dataset has terms not mappable to TW concepts or the DwC terms we currently support, you'll need to create custom "Data Attributes."
+- In addition, if your dataset has terms not mappable to TW concepts or the DwC terms we currently support, you will need to create custom "Data Attributes."
 These need to be created before upload (ideally).
 If you don't, then records with these data will not upload but are easy for you to address after other records import.
 - For some **biocuration** data in TW you may find you need to add the group and accepted values for a given class before upload (e.g. group=caste and class=queen).

 ### DwC terms mappings